Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are several benefits of feeding seafood to dogs.
 In fact, many commercial dog foods include seafood in their recipes to ensure complete and balanced nutrition.
 For starters, seafood is full of healthy omega fatty acids, which are essential for a healthy heart and immune system, among other things.

 Fish is also an excellent source of protein, especially for dogs that are allergic to other sources like chicken and beef.
 It is also low in saturated fat, so it will not contribute to obesity and related health problems like fattier meats can.
+However, most seafood is fairly rich in another type of fat that is labeled as “healthy fat” in human nutrition: polyunsaturated fats like omega-3.
 When perfectly cooked, fish is easy on the digestive system and the nutrients can be quickly absorbed into the body.
-Dogs tend to love the flavor and texture of fish too.
+Dogs tend to love the flavor and texture of fish, too.

 The Dangers of Feeding Seafood to Dogs

 There are a few dangers of feeding seafood to dogs that should not be overlooked.
-First and foremost, fish bones are a no-no because they are a choking hazard.
+First and foremost, shells and fish bones are a no-no because they are a choking hazard.
 The bones are fragile and can splint in the stomach or intestines and even puncture the intestines or an organ.
+Bones can also damage the mouth and throat, while shells may cause teeth fractures, and all can lead to choking.

 This could result in the need for an emergency visit to the veterinarian and the possibility of surgery, which is expensive.
-Another thing to worry about is toxins.
+Another thing to worry about is toxins and heavy metals.
 Mercury builds up in sea animals and stays inside their tissues.
 When your pooch eats the fish tissue, they consume the mercury too.
-Mercury poisoning can cause digestive problems but more worrisome is the brain and kidney damage that could develop.
+Chronic mercury poisoning through seafood can cause digestive problems, but more worrisome is the brain and kidney damage, particularly in puppies and young dogs, and the signs may develop even months later.

 Another concern is feeding dogs raw fish.
-Fish that has not been fully cooked can carry bacteria, like salmonella, that can make your pooch ill.
-Uncooked fish can also transmit any parasites that they are harboring to your dog and cause health issues like thinning fur and lethargy.
-Also, seafood packed in cans typically contains high levels of salt, which can dehydrate your pooch and make them lethargic.
+Fish that has not been fully cooked can carry bacteria, like Salmonella and Listeria, that can make your pooch ill.
+Uncooked fish can also transmit any parasites that they are harboring to your dog and cause health issues like an upset stomach, severe case of food poisoning, and lethargy.
+Also, seafood packed in cans typically contains high levels of salt or other additives that may be harmful.
 Freshly cooked fish with no added oils or seasonings is always best.

 The Best Types of Seafood for Dogs

 There are several types of seafood that your dog is sure to love and that will provide them with nutritional benefits.
-Salmon and catfish are both great because they tend to harbor less mercury and are lower in fat than many other options.
+Salmon and catfish are both great because they tend to harbor less mercury and are lower in saturated fat than many other options.
+Salmon, on the other hand, is especially rich in polyunsaturated fats, such as omega-3 fatty acids, that may not be appropriate for every dog.
 Flounder, whitefish, and cod are other options to consider including in your dog’s diet because they are affordable and easy to work with.

 Less popular but just as nutritious, both herring and whiting are perfectly suitable for dogs.
 Sardines and anchovies are so small, they usually collect only small amounts of mercury, making them an excellent treat for dogs of all ages.
-Your dog can even eat seaweed to gain many of the same benefits that they would when eating fish.
+Your dog can even eat processed seaweed called nori in moderation, to gain some of the same benefits that they would when eating fish.

 The Worst Types of Seafood for Dogs